sunsnba/RM/README.md

 Go to http://localhost:3000/

+For testing

+npm test

 # JSON string provided

 The JSON string that was provided was not a JSON string.
 It was a JSON object, but was missing a comma after the 'contentA' value.
 I added the comma and converted the JOSN object into a JSON string and placed it in another file called JSONString.js I then parsed it in Board.js

+Testing => Jest
+Using jest I was able to implement snapshot testing to ensure proper functionality of our main component.

 # Multiple Rendering of the component in #1